tkotosz/fn-fdk-php/README.md

 ```
 fn init --init-image tkotosz/fn-php-init myfunc
 ```
-This will generate the necessary files for you function including the composer json and docker file to install this fdk.
+This will generate the necessary files for your function including the composer json and docker file to install this fdk.

 ## Creating a PHP Function

 Writing a PHP function is simply a matter of writing a handler function that you pass to the FDK to invoke each time your function is called.

-Start by creating a php function with `fn init` and installing the FDK:
+Start by creating a php function with `fn init`:

 ```sh
 fn init --init-image tkotosz/fn-php-init phpfunc